firas16/france-choropleth/readme.md

 ## Requirement

 The javascript code requires [Leaflet](https://github.com/Leaflet/Leaflet), [d3js](https://github.com/mbostock/d3), [Awesomplete](https://leaverou.github.io/awesomplete/) and [TopoJSON](https://github.com/mbostock/topojson).
-The `makefile` and `_generate.py` needs `python3` and its `pandas` library.
+The `makefile` and `_generate.py` need `python3` and its `pandas` library.

 ## Administrative levels

-*’Communes’* are the smallest administrative level in France.
-Although their high number (more than 36.000) is quite satisfying for spatial statistics purposes, users would have to download a 10MB file and more than 20 seconds to be processed.
-On the other side, there is only 2000 ‘*cantons*’ (higher administrative level), which is not quite enough.
+*‘Communes’* are the smallest administrative level in France.
+Although their high number (more than 36.000) is quite satisfying for spatial statistics purposes, users would have to download a 10MB file and to wait more than 20 seconds for the rendering.
+On the other side, there is only 2.000 ‘*cantons*’ (higher administrative level), which is not quite enough.

-Keeping communes with more than 1.000 people, or more than 75 people per square kilometre, and then showing cantons for the others, gives us a 2.9MB file and a good looking map.
+Keeping *communes* with more than 1.000 people, or with more than 75 people per square kilometre, and showing cantons for the smaller *communes*, gives us a 2.9MB file and a good looking map.

 ## License

-Contents and codes are published under the MIT license; you are free to reuse them but please keep a link to [sylvaindurand.org](https://www.sylvaindurand.org).
+Contents and codes are published under the MIT license; you are free to reuse them, but please keep a link to [sylvaindurand.org](https://www.sylvaindurand.org).

 Spatial data is provided by [OpenStreetMap](https://www.openstreetmap.org/) project (© OpenStreetMap contributor), and licensed under [ODbL](http://opendatacommons.org/licenses/odbl/).
 Tiles are kindly provided by [CartoCDN](https://cartodb.com/basemaps/) and released under [Creative Commons Attribution (CC BY 3.0)](https://creativecommons.org/licenses/by/3.0/).